Privacy Policy

 In order for us to investigate a complaint, you will need to provide us with sufficient details as well as any supporting information.
 We will acknowledge your complaint in writing within 7 days, conduct an investigation and notify you in writing within a reasonable time (usually 30 days from the date on which the complaint was made) about the outcome of our investigation.

-If you think that we have failed to resolve the complaint satisfactorily, or if you would like more information about the privacy laws, you may contact the Office of the Australian Information Commissioner (OAIC) as follows:
+If you think that we have failed to resolve the complaint satisfactorily, or if you would like more information about the privacy laws, you may contact the OAIC as follows:

-Office of the Federal Privacy Commissioner
+Office of the Australian Information Commissioner:

-GPO Box 5218, Sydney NSW 2001
+Mail: GPO Box 5288, Sydney NSW 2001

 Phone: 1300 363 992